Gerald1973/Micro/readme.md

 ## Description

-I did this progrma to test the audio capacity of SDL2.
+I did this program to test the audio capacity of SDL2.
 This software is an oscilloscope for low frequency, microphone, ...
 It can shows, the threading, the queue and dequeue, graphism & sound at same time.